Leap Administration#

 Procedure#

-1. To invite people to join a project or organization, click Invite > role.
+To invite people to join a project or organization, click plus_icon > Invite User and specify the fields.

 Organization